-In this post you will learn how to can milk.
+In this post we will learn how to can milk.
 It can be raw milk or store-bought milk, cow’s milk or goat’s milk… They are all done the same.
 The process of canning milk is not complicated at all and I was pleasantly surprised to taste my milk months later and find it sweet and delicious.
 It’s a really great way to preserve milk!

 I have this fascination with old ways of doing things… If it’s how to tan a deer hide or weaving a basket or preserving food, I always find myself wondering how people did things before modern amenities.

 Often when milk from my goats starts to pile up in the fridge I make cheese.
 I usually make feta or chevre or yogurt or my favorite; this easy raw milk goat cheese… But all those need refrigeration or to be frozen if I want to keep them for a while.

 Lately, I’ve been wondering if there is a way for me to keep the milk at room temperature in its original form instead of processing it into cheese…